A little about me

 I describe myself as a digital designer.
-Since 1993 I’ve collaborated on hundreds of digital projects, from CD-ROMs, kiosks, websites and apps.
-While I have enough development skills to code up the things I design, it’s the visual and interaction side that I’m most interested in.
+Since 1993 I’ve collaborated on hundreds of digital projects, from CD-ROMs, kiosks, apps and websites.

-I fell into digital before it was even really a ‘thing’.
+I fell into digital before it was even really a thing.
 I was lucky to find a career that was creative, experimental and challenging.
-But being entirely self taught (on the job and in my own time), I’ve often felt consumed by impostor syndrome.
-I combat that by looking back over what I’ve achieved in my career.
+I’m entirely self taught, both at work and in my spare time, and I wrote a meandering tale of my career history so I don’t forget it all!